awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-add-custom-domain.md

 # Using your own domain for the hosted UI<a name="cognito-user-pools-add-custom-domain"></a>

-After setting up an app client, you can configure your user pool with a custom domain for the Amazon Cognito hosted UI\.
+After setting up an app client, you can configure your user pool with a custom domain for the Amazon Cognito hosted UI and [auth API](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-userpools-server-contract-reference.html) endpoints\.
 With a custom domain, you enable your users to sign in to your application by using your own web address\.

 **Topics**
 + [Adding a custom domain to a user pool](#cognito-user-pools-add-custom-domain-adding)